Easy Lemon Pound Cake

 To put the lemon in this lemon pound cake, I added lemon zest, freshly-squeezed lemon juice, and a splash of pure lemon extract.
 And then, of course, there had to be a puckery-sweet glaze to put everything over the lemon-lovin’ top, which was as simple as stirring more fresh lemon juice into powdered sugar.

-This lemon cake recipe makes two loaves, so it’s the perfect dessert to serve a crowd.
+This recipe makes two loaves, so it’s the perfect dessert to serve a crowd.
 You could also freeze the extra one for later or give it to a friend!
-I recommend using either a hand or stand electric mixer to make lemon pound cake, so that you can beat the butter and sugar together until the mixture is light and fluffy.
-I love this hand mixer or this KitchenAid mixer, which is well worth the investment!
+I recommend using either a hand or stand electric mixer, so that you can beat the butter and sugar together until the mixture is light and fluffy.
+I love this hand mixer or this KitchenAid mixer, (affiliate links) which is well worth the investment!

-- Divide the batter into the loaf pans and bake for 45 minutes to 1 hour, until a cake tester comes out clean.
+- Bake.
+Divide and pour batter into the loaf pans and bake for 45 minutes to 1 hour, until a toothpick comes out clean.
 My cake was cooked completely in 50 minutes.

-- Allow lemon cakes to cool for at least 10 minutes and then remove them from the pans.
+- Cool cake.
+Allow the lemon cakes to cool for at least 10 minutes and then remove them from the pans.
 Place them on a wire rack set over a tray or sheet pan.

-- Mix the glaze and while the cakes are still slightly warm, pour glaze over the tops and allow it to drizzle down the sides.
-Let the lemon pound cakes cool completely and then slice and enjoy.
+- Make the glaze.
+Mix the glaze and while the cakes are still slightly warm, pour glaze over the tops and allow it to drizzle down the sides.
+Cool completely and then slice and enjoy.

-Once the glaze has completely hardened, cover and store leftover cake for up to 3 days at room temperature or up to 1 week in the refrigerator.
+Once the glaze has completely hardened, cover in plastic wrap and store leftover cake for up to 3 days at room temperature or up to 1 week in the refrigerator.

 This lemon pound cake freezes beautifully for up to 3 months!
 Once the cake has completely cooled, wrap the entire loaf in aluminum foil and then place it in a freezer-safe baggie.
 When you’re ready to enjoy the cake, allow it to thaw overnight in the refrigerator, then bring to room temperature before adding the glaze and serving.